hleb-kastseika/daily-wiki-pic/README.md

 # daily-wiki-pic
 This is a small Python bot that fetches the picture of the day from Belarusian Wikipedia and posts it to Mastodon.
+It also generates suitable hashtags from the image caption using ChatGPT.
 It's implemented as an AWS Lambda function which is scheduled to run daily.
 Also it can be run locally.

 ## Requirements